What Exactly is Value Stream Mapping (VSM)?

 There are tons of “value”-driven management frameworks.
-Value Stream Mapping (VSM) is one of the most well know–but, do you know what exactly this methodology refers to?
+Value Stream Mapping (VSM) is one of the most well known–but, do you know what exactly this methodology refers to?

 Value Stream Mapping Overview